OutSystems/UltimatePDF-ExternalLogic/README.md

 ### Prerequisites

-In the instructions bellow we will assume that the application that is generating the PDFs was created based on Template_UltimatePDF
+In the instructions bellow we will assume that the application that is generating the PDFs was created based on Template_UltimatePDF.
+This Template creates an application that contains:
+* REST API `pdf` - that implements an API to store the PDF on the application
+* Entity `GeneratePDF` - contains onformation for token authentication for the the pages
+* Entity `GeneratedPDF_Files` - entity where the REST API saves the PDF files
+* Entity `GeneratedPDF_Logs` - entity where the REST API saves the Log files

 ### Advance PDF Generation

 1. Create a Flow named *Print*, if not present
-2. Add an empty screen
+1. Add an empty screen
-3. Under the Authorization properties, select `Everyone`
+1. Under the Authorization properties, select `Everyone`
-4. Add an input parameter named `Token` (Data Type = Text, Is Mandatory = Yes)
+1. Add an input parameter named `Token` (Data Type = Text, Is Mandatory = Yes)
-5. Delete the web block `Layouts\LayoutTopMenu`
+1. Delete the web block `Layouts\LayoutTopMenu`
-6. Fill the screen with the information to have in the PDF
+1. Fill the screen with the information to have in the PDF
-7. Add `On Initialize` event, and add a call to IsPDFTokenValid with the `Token` as parameter
+1. Add `On Initialize` event, and add a call to IsPDFTokenValid with the `Token` as parameter
-8. Add a if clause `IsPDFTokeValid.Valid`, and end the *False* branch with and exception `PDFTokenExpired`
+1. Add a if clause `IsPDFTokeValid.Valid`, and end the *False* branch with and exception `PDFTokenExpired`
+1. Add `On Ready` event, and add a call to `ExpireToken` with the `Token` as parameter
-9. On another screen create a button to generate the PDF
+1. On another screen create a button to generate the PDF
-10. Call the Server Action `GeneratePDFToken`
+1. Call the Server Action `GeneratePDFToken`
-11. Call the Server Action `PrintToPDF_Advanced`
+1. Call the Server Action `PrintToPDF_Advanced`
   * URL - url for the page to be generated.
 In this example, the screen created at _2._
   * Environment - information of the environment where the browser will be launched.
 Can use the output of the Client Action `CurrEnvironment`
   * PaperSize - Paper size mesures separated by _x_ (eg: "21.00x29.70").
 Can use the Static Entity `PaperSize` from `UltimatePDF`